{{ summaryTitle }}

 Worked Examples:

 With Service or SLO name set to checkout-api availability, Availability SLO at 99.9%, SLO window at 30 days, Current error ratio at 0.800%, Budget remaining at 62%, and Observed window at 1 hour, Current burn rate is 8.00x.
-The summary crosses the sustained page threshold, Budget consumed per hour is 1.111%, Runway to exhaustion is about 2.3 days, and Observed-window budget spend is 1.111% of the full budget.
+Budget consumed per hour is about 1.111%, Runway to exhaustion is about 2.3 days, and Alert Windows shows that the sustained page row is crossed.

 FAQ: